TrustLens helps businesses monitor reviews, track brand mentions, and automate customer engagement across review and social platforms.

 Sequencing early value under onboarding constraints

-Because not all data sources could be integrated immediately, TrustLens was designed to deliver value with partial setup.
+Because not all data sources could be integrated immediately, TrustLenz was designed to deliver value with partial setup.
+Low-friction social connections established early baseline insight, helping users orient quickly while deeper integrations were deferred.

 /Early System Behavior